TBDA-Classes/2025G3/docs/sprint-summaries/sprint2.md

 ### What should be done
 - Frontend and Backend should decide about what data that should be visualized
-    - Ask Client about some data point
+    - Ask Client about their interest in already explored data
 - UX Mockup uploaded to ClickUp and/or GitHub
-- DAta extraction team:
+- Data extraction team:
-    - Be able to identify viable data that indicates the state of the machine (on/off/etc.)
+    - Identify viable data that indicates the state of the machine (on/off/etc.)
-        - Create time intervals when the machine is on
+        - Find/create time intervals when the machine is on
-            - Extract specific variables during this timestamp
+            - Extract specific variables during these intervals

 ### Documentation
 - Add separate documentation sections for: